metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

         # Alternatively, you specify here your own model files:
         Image::DecodeQR::WeChat::modelsdir(),

-        # outbase for all output files, optional
+        # outbase for all output files, optional = set to undef,
         # if more than one QR-codes were detected then an index will
         # be appended to the filename.
-And there will be png image files
+And there will be JPEG image files
         # containing the portion of the image which was detected
         # and there will be txt files with QR-code text (payload)
         # and its bounding box.
 And there will be an overall